Trappe Digital LLC may earn commission from product clicks and purchases. Rest assured, opinions are mine or of the article’s author.

 The trick here is to have a good mix of short-term and long-term objectives.
 For example, you can drive some quick results with certain paid campaigns.
 You can also drive results with organic content initiatives, but they usually take a little bit longer to develop.

 What exactly is good to understand for everyone considering a career in marketing?
 And as a part of a useful marketing strategy.
-Let’s discuss the basics here.
+Let’s discuss the major components of a marketing strategy here.

 The customer